Jelmerro/carafe/README.md

 If `--keep-log` is provided, the log can be found in `~/.carafe/<carafe_name>/log`.
 Keep in mind that this file can be multiple gigabytes after playing for a few hours, and that it will cause a performance hit on wine to constantly write logs to disk.
+You can also show the contents of the log file with the 'log' option.

 #### Rename